-(a) Each Regional Office of the Department shall maintain a list of timber harvesting plans submitted each day.

-(b) When any person requests notice of submissions of timber harvesting plans, the Director shall provide the person, free of charge, with a copy of the list of timber harvesting plans submitted on the date or dates requested.
+- (a) Each applicable CAL FIRE Review Team Office shall maintain a list of plans submitted each day. - (b) When any person requests notice of submissions of timber harvesting plans, the Director shall provide the person, free of charge, with a copy of the list of timber harvesting plans submitted on the date or dates requested.
 If no specific date is requested, a copy of the lists for the preceding week shall be provided.